-• Preferably in spring or at the beginning of the summer: replace internal chemicals in the analyzer.
-Clean and change the intake cap and screen of the LI-7200.
-Change particulate filter in the heated air intake Perform a zero and span check of the analyzer 24 hours after changing the internal chemicals.
+Preferably in spring or at the beginning of the summer: replace internal chemicals in the Licor analyzer.
+Perform a zero and span check of the analyzer 24 hours after changing the internal chemicals.
 Perform a calibration of the analyzer if the zero and span checks reveal a drift in gas concentration readings.

-3.6.5 Change/clean air intake cap and screen
+3.6.5 Change or clean air intake cap and screen

-• Follow the procedure given in the Licor 7200 manual and in the separate sheet/manual:: GeoBasis/Manuals/Licor/7200_Intake_Cap-Dust_Filter_Install_Guide.pdf.
-If you need to change the filter: find a spare part in the lab.
+• Follow the procedure given in the Licor 7200 manual and in the separate sheet/manual:

+GeoBasis/Manuals/Licor/7200\Intake\Cap\-\Dust\Filter\Install\Guide.pdf.
+If you need to change the filter: find a spare part in the GeoBasis storage room.
 Unmount the intake from the LI-7200 (see Manual for detailed directions for unmounting the intake tube).
-You will need a screw driver to extract the filter from the intake cap.
+You will need a screwdriver to extract the filter from the intake cap.
 Be mindful of keeping the cap intact.
 Replace by a new or clean filter and remount the cap.
 The dirty filter should be cleaned after removal and stored for future use.